tingzhouu/Blog/README.md

 # Blog
+This is a blog where one can compose posts and view posts.
 This repository serves to document my learning of using Javascript and Node.js to host a site on Heroku, using EJS to create templates and Layouts.

-The site is a signup form for a newsletter.
-The signup list is maintained using MailChimp's API.
+I used MongoDB via Mongoose as a database to store the posts of the blog.

 ## What I Have Used